 UK Chief Medical Officers’ recommend that all children should engage in 60 minutes of moderate to vigorous intensity physical activity every day and yet only 16% of girls and 21% of boys aged 5-15 are meeting this guidance in the UK.

-The onus has been put on schools to deliver at least 30 minutes of physical activity during the school day through active break times, PE, extra-curricular clubs, active lessons or other sport and physical activity initiatives.
-One such initiative is the Daily Mile.
+The onus has been put on schools to deliver at least 30 minutes of physical activity during the school day through active break times, PE, extra-curricular clubs, active lessons or other initiatives such as the Daily Mile.

 Why the Daily Mile?

 The Daily Mile is simple, effective and free.
 Each day class teachers take their pupils out for 15 minutes desk to desk to run, walk or jog around the school.
 There is no need for specialist equipment, staff or training; the children can simply change their shoes and go!
 As well as improving fitness levels getting children moving an extra 15 minutes per day is proven to help:

 Through schemes such as Active Surrey’s Run the World and Run to Rio.
 Surrey schools have led the way in the introduction of a daily mile.
 Over 35,000 children participated in Run to Rio in 2016 and thousands also completed ‘Run the World’ over the 2016/17 school year.
 It is quick and easy to start a daily mile in your school.
 Visit the Daily Mile website for tips and advice.

 Use our wall chart to plot your route to run the world

 To make your daily mile even more fun, challenge your pupils to plot their own route to run the world to link with their interests or school topics using our customisable wall chart.